"Believing Women" in Islam: Background

 As of 2002, Barlas was the head of the Ithaca College Department of Politics, and the interim director of the college's Center for the Study of Culture, Race, and Ethnicity.
 She is a Muslim and believes the Qur'an is of divine origin.

 Content

 Kristin Zahra Sands of the New York University Department of Middle Eastern Studies described the book as a Quranic exigesis rather than being an eternal study of exigesis.
 Barlas criticizes the traditional use of the hadith (sayings of Muhammed, not in the Quran) and tafsir (interpretation of the Quran), texts she sees as important to the misogynistic customs and beliefs in contemporary Islam, in Part I; these texts are often used together with the Qur'an in Islam.
-She advocates using itjihad (informed independent thought).
+She advocates using ijtihad (informed independent thought).
 The author has criticized some English translations of the Qur'an, and she argued that the document may be explored in any language.

 The main references used for the portions regarding the traditions of the Quran and tafsir are secondary sources and English translations.

 Sands described "Believing Women" as "Building particularly on the work of Fazlur Rahman and Farid Esack".